kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_IMPLEMENTATION.md

 ### Error Handling
 - Comprehensive validation of configuration parameters
+- Clear error messages when lookahead initialization fails
-- Graceful fallback to standard generation on errors
+- No fallback to standard generation - lookahead must succeed for generation to work
 - Detailed logging for debugging and monitoring

 ## Files Modified